evbots/triangle-crypto/index.md

 ## How do I get involved?

 Right now we have a discord chat room set up - you should join!
-We'll likely have other spaces set up in the future (forum, telegram).
+[Here's the link]({{ site.header_links.discord }}).
+We'll likely have other spaces set up in the future (online forum, telegram).
 Feel free to suggest other ways to connect online.

 ## Are you on Meetup.com?